CodecoolGlobal/tech-interview-workbook-Kimyan099/docs/module_web_with_python.md

 ```

 #### What is the difference between synchronous and asynchronous execution?
-The synchronous execution is executing immediately like forEach in js.
+The synchronous execution is executing immediately like `forEach()` in J*avascript*.
-In an asynchronous function like fetch is not waiting for executing everything line by line, when it start to fetch the data the function goes toward and the fetch is executing outside the function and when it ends the result goes to the end of the function.
+When you execute something asynchronously, you can move on to another task before it finishes.

 ## Programming languages

 ### SQL

 #### How can you connect your application to a database server?
 What are the possible ways?
 Using environment variables.
 We have to define these variables first and use a database adapter like psycopg2 to make it secure.
-Whit these we can connect our sql database to out application.
+Whit these we can connect our `SQL` database to our application.
 #### When do you use the DISTINCT keyword in SQL?
 Inside a table, a column often contains many duplicate values; and sometimes you only want to list the different (distinct) values.
 With the distinct keyword it's only give us one row even if there is more with the same properties.
+In short:
+*When you don't want to duplicate in a query*.
 #### What are aggregate functions in SQL?
 Give 3 examples.
 An aggregate function performs a calculation one or more values and returns a single value.
 The aggregate function is often used with the group by clause and having clause of the SELECT statement.
 Select max(rating) as max_rating From table